 Yes you can.
 The only thing you should keep in mind is wade only as much as necessary.
 Want to get to a spot 30 meters up the river?
 Well leave the water and walk back into the wet right next to it.
 During spawn be careful not to walk through lighter looking gravel patches.
 Those are often redds, in other words, nests of trout.
 Avoid wading through areas covered in underwater vegetation.
 They often inhabit even more of those tiny aquatic organisms than the rest of the river.

-Often people just don’t realize how much different organisms rivers inhabit and how sensitive those can be to impacts caused by actions seem to insignificant to us.
+Often people just don’t realize how much different organisms rivers inhabit and how sensitive those can be to impacts caused by actions seeming so insignificant to us.
 No one loves the rivers as much as we fly fishers do, so if we don’t protect them, who does?
-Conservation should always be in the back of your mind if you want your grandchildren to enjoy your local river as much as you do right.
+Conservation should always be in the back of your mind if you want your grandchildren to enjoy your local river as much as you do right now.